atsushieno/uapmd/docs/design/PLUGIN_ID_AND_CATALOG.md

 In Remidy, and within a plugin format, an audio plugin ID is a URI string that is used to identify a specific plugin that resides in a plugin bundle.
 With the plugin format name, it can precisely indicate the plugin type/class to instantiate.
-`AudioPluginInformation` contains a handful of plugin metadata including the plugin ID and the plugin format ID.
+`PluginCatalogEntry` contains a handful of plugin metadata including the plugin ID and the plugin format ID.
 It would need instantiation of the plugin, at least once for caching.

-There are some requirements imposed on `AudioPluginInformation`:
+There are some requirements imposed on `PluginCatalogEntry`:

 - deserializable from a string without `AudioPluginInstance`.
 - detached from `AudioPluginFormat` instance: no need to internally hold the reference to it.